-12.4 Flag persons:
+12.4 Flag persons/ Pilot/Escort Vehicle Operator Requirements:

-- 12.4.1 Flaggers and/or pilot/escort vehicle operators shall complete a State-approved and accepted flagger training.
+- 12.4.1 Flaggers and pilot/escort vehicle operators shall complete a State-approved and accepted flagger training.
 A fee may be involved for this training.
-Proof of training must be carried when operating as a flagger or pilot/escort vehicle. - 12.4.2 Shall be at least 18 years of age and capable of carrying out flagging responsibilities in accordance with the Alaska Traffic Manual regulations. - 12.4.3 Must be wearing a high-visibility or fluorescent orange jacket or vest when out of pilot vehicle.
-Must be equipped with a "SLOW/STOP" paddle (black letters with orange background/white letters on red background) and a red hand flag.
+Proof of training must be carried when operating as a flagger or pilot/escort vehicle. - 12.4.2 Flaggers and Pilot/Escort Vehicle Operators shall be at least 18 years of age and capable of carrying out flagging responsibilities in accordance with the Alaska Traffic Manual regulations. - 12.4.3 Flaggers and Pilot/Escort Vehicle Operators must be wearing a high-visibility or fluorescent orange jacket or vest when out of pilot vehicle.
+They must be equipped with a "SLOW/STOP" paddle (black letters with orange background/white letters on red background) and a red hand flag.
 These items are to be utilized by the pilot/escort vehicle operator in the event that it becomes necessary to park the pilot/escort vehicle and stop or control highway traffic.
 At no time will the "SLOW/STOP" paddle and/or red flags be displayed out of the window of a moving vehicle.
 The retroreflective clothing shall meet the requirements for flagging activities stated in the Alaska Traffic Manual available at www.dot.state.ak.us/stwddes/dcstraffic/resources.shtml